Collaboration

 VWAR

 In addition, I co-founded and co-organized the Virtual Workshop on Authoritarian Regimes (VWAR) for several years.
 This workshop provided scholars of authoritarian regimes with an opportunity to receive feedback from multiple discussants on their research in progress.
-We held 43 sessions together over my four years of involvement.
+Over my four years of involvement, we held 43 sessions.

 And one of many great VWAR presentations.